david47k/dawft/README.md

 ## Supported watches
 All Da Fit watches (using MoYoung v2 firmware) should be supported to some extent.
 Currently, only type A and type C watches are supported for unpacking.
-Type B watches are coming soon.
 Creating new watchfaces is currently only supported for type C watches.

 Tpls | Screen width x height (pixels) | File type | Example models | Example codes (starts with MOY-) | Comments